 - Determine the mapping between source code files and the binary/data files in each binary package

-We recommend to integrate these steps into our CI pipelines to provide early detection of any change to the licensing status of each package.
-Extending our CI pipelines will also enable developers to learn about new issues and to solve them during the merge request development flow.
+These steps have been integrated into our CI pipelines to provide early detection of any change to the licensing status of each package.
+Extending our CI pipelines also enables developers to learn about new issues and to solve them during the merge request development flow.

-FOSSology is a server based tool which provides a web front-end that is able to scan through source code (and to a degree binaries) provided to it, finding license statements and texts.
+FOSSology is an Open Source server based tool which provides a web front-end that is able to scan through source code (and to a degree binaries) provided to it, finding license statements and texts.
 To achieve this FOSSology employs a number of different scanning techniques to identify potential licenses, including using matching to known license texts and keywords.
 The scanning process errs on the side of caution, generating false positives over missing potential licensing information, as a result it will be necessary to “clear” the licenses that are found, deciding whether the matches are valid or not.
-This is likely to be a very time consuming process, though bulk recognition of identical patterns may provide some efficiencies.
-Once completed, FOSSology will record the licensing decisions and can apply this information to updated scans of the source.
+The scanning and clear process during the first time is more time consuming and requires special attention, however, subsequent runs should be much faster as FOSSology is able to use previous decisions to find the license information.
+Once completed, FOSSology records the licensing decisions and can apply this information to updated scans of the source.
 It is anticipated that, after an initial round of verification, FOSSology will only require additional clearing of license information should the scan detect new sources of potential licensing information in an updated projects source or when new packages are added to Apertis.
 It is possible to export and import reports which contain the licensing decisions that have previously been made, if a trusted source of reports can be found then these could also be imported, potentially reducing the work required.

-FOSSology is backed by the Linux Foundation, it appears to have an active user and developer base and a significant history.
-As such, it is felt that this tool is likely to be maintained for the foreseeable future and thus a good choice for integration into the Apertis workflow.
+FOSSology is backed by the Linux Foundation, it appears to have an active user and developer base and a significant history and it is the de-facto Open Source Software solution for license compliance.
+As such, it is felt that this tool is likely to be maintained for the foreseeable future.

 CI Pipeline integration

 FOSSology is able to consume branches of git repositories, thus allowing scanning of the given source code straight from GitLab.
-It is suggested that this should be triggered after normal build checks have been successfully performed.
+This process should be triggered after updating a package from external sources, as in this cases a license change can be introduced.
 A report will be generated and retrieved, using the REST API, which describes (among other things) the licensing status of each file.
-The report can be generated in a number of formats, including various SPDX flavors that are easily machine parsable, which will be the preferred option.
+The report can be generated in a number of formats, including various SPDX flavors that are easily machine parsable, using DEP5 as the preferred option.
 It is suggested that each component should require a determination of the licensing to have been made for every file in the project.
 Due to the large volume of licensing matches that will result from the initial licensing scan, we recommend that the absence of license information initially generates a warning.
 In some cases, to achieve the fine grained licensing information desired, the licensing of some files may need to be clarified with the components author(s).
 Once an initial pass of all Apertis components had been made we would expect missing license information to result in an error, as such errors would be as a result of new matches being found, which would need to be resolved in FOSSology before CI would complete without an error.
 The generated report should be saved in the Debian metadata archive so that it is available for the following processing.

 Binary to source file mapping